 Achieving a PACS-Neutral Archive

-The Benefits Among Backup, Tiered Storage & Archiving
+The Benefits of Backup, Tiered Storage & Archiving

 What is the true value of archiving?
 Without a comprehensive business case, IT investments are becoming increasingly more difficult to justify to decision makers, especially decision makers that do not understand the technology involved.
 So the looming question is how do you justify an archive plan?